oranellis/mmm/README.md

-# MMM - A tasty and feature rich rust terminal file browser
+# MMM - A tasty rust terminal file browser

 This is currently a personal project to compliment my terminal workflow using a combination of neovim, ssh, and other cli tools.
-It builds on the design philosophies of [nnn](https://github.com/jarun/nnn) while adding some vim-like modes and bindings to speed up operation.
+It is focused on fuzzy finding and keyboard first navigation and is only for navigation and opening neovim.

 ## Development